 I used Bluehost as my hosting company for many years.
 But, as soon as I started to grow and receive more page views, I experienced glitches and slow load time.
-Yes, Bluehost has incredibly low prices but after my experience and hearing from countless other blogger friends, I would recommend starting with a slightly higher priced hosting company that really cares about you.
+Yes, Bluehost has incredibly low prices but after my experience and hearing from countless other blogger friends, I would recommend starting with a slightly higher priced hosting company.

-Thanks to a recommendation from a fellow blogger, I began using Servously and I am so glad I made the switch!
+When you are ready for a bit from your hosting, I have a recommendation there.
+Thanks to a recommendation from a fellow blogger, I began using Big Scoots and I am so glad I made the switch!
 Yes, my hosting costs have gone up a bit but you get what you pay for in regards to hosting.

 I am all for saving money in my life but there are some areas where it is worth it to pay a bit more.
-Servously hosting is definitely worth it.
+Big Scoots hosting is definitely worth it.

 Recommended Ad Company: